'Light at end of the tunnel': New York mayor envisions full reopening by July 1

 Even though the July 1 date is still aspirational, the mayor’s announcement is significant in that New York is the country’s most populous city and was the early epicenter of the pandemic as the virus began sweeping across the United States last spring.

-The mayor said his optimism on the city’s imminent return to normal reflected the success of a massive drive to get New Yorkers vaccinated.
+The New York mayor said his optimism on the city’s imminent return to normal reflected the progress of a massive drive to get New Yorkers vaccinated.
 He said 6.4 million doses of vaccine have been administered in the city of more than 8 million residents.

-While the mayor acknowledged the city needed to make more progress on vaccinations, he said more than 70% of New Yorkers have had at least one dose of a coronavirus vaccine.
+More than 42% of residents have received at least one shot of a coronavirus vaccine, according to city data.

 “People are showing up,” he said.
 “We need to keep the momentum going,” he added.
 “This is exactly how we get to the full reopening we’re all looking forward to.”